| Feedback | Part Two of Conditional Formatting |

 (1) Drawing the users attention to exceptional values

-In this first example changes the user can enter a value (in cell $E$4) to declare a maximum permitted waiting time.
+In this first example the user can enter a value (in cell E4) to declare a maximum permitted waiting time.
 Excel will then format any cells (in bold) which are close to or (in red) any cells which exceed the defined value.

-The (descending) rank values in column E identify the 3rd doctor as having the lowest number of patients on her list.
-Another conditional format for the range B7:B10 applies a blue border to the cell which is equal to the value in cell D$12$.
+The (descending) RANK() values in column E identify the 3rd doctor as having the lowest number of patients and OFFSET() is used to place her name in cell D12.
+Another conditional format for the range B7:B10 applies a blue border to the cell which is equal to the name in D12.

 [E11] =MATCH(1, E7:E10, 0) search for a rank value of 1 in the range E7:D10